 Smoking in and around the pool facilities is prohibited.

-Fins, balls, air mattresses, boogie/body boards, swim noodles, inflatable devices or other similar devices are not permitted in the pool.
+Balls, air mattresses, boogie/body boards, swim noodles, inflatable devices or other similar devices are not permitted in the pool.
 U.S. Coast Guard approved life preserves, infant swing rings, and other non-inflatable devices are allowed.
 Kick Board use is allowed for instructional swimmers only; they are not to be used as life safety device.

 “Squirt” guns, water guns, or water cannons of all types are prohibited in the pool area.